California State Highway Routes

 |

 California state highways have an even longer history than the US highways.
 California started numbering routes as early as 1897 with the inception of Legislative Route 111.
 Gradually, more legislative routes were added, but the numbers existed only on paper.
 In 1928, the US highway system in California started to be signed by the two Automobile Clubs2 and these routes gradually superseded the named trails and highways.
 By 1934, the California Division of Highways realized the value of signed numbered routes and the system of signed routes was initiated3.
-In 1964, a major renumbering of state routes occured to reconcile the legislative numbers with the sign numbers.
+In 1964, a major renumbering of state routes occurred to reconcile the legislative numbers with the sign numbers.
 Today there are almost 300 numbered routes in the state, with some being as short as one mile while others, like Route 1, cover most of the length of the state.

 Orange County Toll Roads